 This golf season has been Rock Spring’s busiest yet.
 “Fourteen days out, we’re booked until three o’clock in the afternoon,” Chris Parker says.
 “We anticipated that we’d probably do 20 to 22,000 rounds a year.
 Now we’re on track for over 30.
 So you’re talking a third more.
 Instead of doing 100 rounds of golf a day, we’re doing around 135.
 Pretty impressive stuff.”

 The rise in course traffic has brought some new challenges.
 In its days as a lightly trafficked country club, Rock Spring did not need cart paths from tee to green.
 But now, with roving carts doing daily damage to the turf, Parker feels that the course needs a full set of paths.
-This type of project has done acute damage to the architecture at other Golden Age public courses (see: Swope Memorial in Kansas City and Balboa Park in San Diego), but Parker insists that his team will use a lighter touch at Rock Spring.
+This type of project has done acute damage to the architecture at other Golden Age public courses (see: Swope Memorial in Kansas City and Balboa Park in San Diego), but Parker insists that his team will use a light touch at Rock Spring.
 “We’ve been real careful,” he says, “and we’ve put a lot of thought into how [the paths] would come out.”

 Parker also wants to restore Raynor and Banks’s bunkers—for real this time.
 He has lined up Kyle Franz for the project, and Franz has a deep résumé as a restoration architect.
 He has restored several Donald Ross courses—including Mid Pines, Pine Needles, and Southern Pines in North Carolina—and, more to the point, he recently completed a bunker project at Raynor’s Country Club of Charleston.